shinesunnysom/Biofeedback-Game-System/README.md

 Monitor that supports VGA

 ###### Author's note: ######
-Bio-Feedback Game System written in completely Verilog.
+Bio-Feedback Game System is written in completely Verilog.
 The game is designed for Nexys 4 DDR FPGA board, VGA display, and USB Keyboard.
 However the following youtube demo is not the final build but represents fully of what our senior project design is based.
 The game was based on a "Space Invader/Galaga" gameplay.